Learn something new every day More Info... by email

 Behavioral family therapy approaches center on reinforcing desired behavior to improve communication within a family, rather than focusing on negative acts.
 This method operates on the theory that actions are learned responses acquired from past experiences.
 Therapists using this type of counseling encourage families to focus on the present and not dwell on the past.
 Families might learn ways to use positive reinforcement to achieve conflict resolution.

-Narrative family therapy approaches aim to change a client’s negative thinking that might cause him or her to internalize problems.
+Narrative family therapy aims to change a client’s negative thinking that might cause him or her to internalize problems.
 By changing the client’s self-image and how he or she perceives life, negativity may decrease.
 A therapist commonly uses examples of the client’s strengths and positive attributes to help him or her recognize how thoughts might benefit an individual.

 Family therapy is commonly sought to address parenting problems, especially in blended families or single-parent households.
 It also may prove helpful in times of change, such as a death in the family or divorce.
 Family therapy approaches aim to mend relationships and solve contentious issues that cause stress.